TRUSTS AND ESTATE PLANNING

 • maximize financial and emotional support for your beneficiaries

-• preserve your estate throughout your beneficiaries' lifetimes
+• preserve your estate throughout your

 • provide for charitable contributions